-This trial is separate to the NSW Outdoor Dining Program developed by the NSW Small Business Commission and Service NSW as part of NSW Government's Making Business Easier program, which streamlines the application process for outdoor dining from businesses in participating council areas.
+This process is separate to the NSW Outdoor Dining Program developed by the NSW Small Business Commission and Service NSW as part of NSW Government's Making Business Easier program, which streamlines the application process for outdoor dining from businesses in participating council areas.
 The main points of difference between the two are summarised below:

-NSW Small Business Commission and Service NSW streamlined approval process New streamlined trial Relevant local government areas Gunnedah Shire, Liverpool Plains Shire, Maitland All other LGAs City, Port Stephens, Queanbeyan-Palerang Regional and Snowy Valleys Duration of approval Ongoing as per permit requirements Until 31 October 2021 (7 years) Applications from businesses Submitted through Service NSW Business Concierge Submitted direct to councils or through ePlanning Liquor licence boundaries Provides for expansion of existing boundaries of on premises liquor licence boundaries only, not for new licences Temporary expansion of boundaries - No community consultation and streamlined L&GNSW approval
+NSW Small Business Commission and Service NSW streamlined approval process New streamlined approvals Relevant local government areas Gunnedah Shire, Liverpool Plains Shire, Maitland All other LGAs City, Port Stephens, Queanbeyan-Palerang Regional and Snowy Valleys Duration of approval Ongoing as per permit requirements (7 years) Ongoing from October 2021 Applications from businesses Submitted through Service NSW Business Concierge Submitted direct to councils or through e-Planning Liquor licence boundaries Provides for expansion of existing boundaries of on premises liquor licence boundaries only, not for new licences Temporary expansion of boundaries - No community consultation and streamlined L&GNSW approval

-^{} Exempt and Complying Development (Codes) SEPP changes apply across all LGAs
+Exempt and Complying Development (Codes) SEPP changes apply across all LGAs if council is onboarded to the e-Planning program.